 - How might it encumber you?
 Might a more compact version meet your needs?
 For example, replacing a DSLR camera with a pocket-sized Panasonic LUMIX worked for me.
 Its portability far outweighs the benefits of a DSLR camera.
 Also, unless you’re doing any serious work while away, evaluate the need for a laptop.
 A smaller lightweight tablet can serve the needs of most travellers.

 - Is keeping it secure worth the effort?
-Again, a smaller more compact version is easier to keep tabs on.
+A smaller, more compact version is easier to keep tabs on.
 An iPad mini is small enough, and light enough, to be slipped into a zippered internal pocket of a purse or outerwear.

 - Reduce the number of charging blocks by using a charger with several USB ports for charging multiple devices off the same outlet.
 Instead of a universal adapter, use a kit consisting of different adapters and just take the one(s) you need.

 - Choose the smallest possible external charger for your needs.
 For example, my “lipstick” charger (Second Generation Anker 3200mAh Astro Mini) fits easily in a pocket or purse, and weighs just 75 grams (2.6 ounces).
 Fully charged, it has enough juice to take my iPhone 5s from 0% to 100% and have some power left over.
-For most travellers, a battery with a similar capacity to that of their phone is sufficient.
+I’ve found that a battery with a similar capacity to that of my phone is sufficient.

 - Skip the headphones.
 They’re heavy, and take up more space than earbuds.
 Spend a little extra for the noise-reducing feature.
 You’ll use them much more than headphones.
 There are lots on the market; I have the Phiaton PS20NC.